 A Program of Red Nation Celebration Institute

 At the height of #MeToo actor/director/founder/humanitarian Joanelle Romero (AMPAS) of Native Women in FILM coined and founded #WhyWeWearRED with a media coalition to address a Global Call to Action initiative that aims to bring awareness to Murdered and Missing Indigenous Women & Girls and the lack of inclusion of Native Women in Film & Television.
-This February, 10th annual Native Women in FILM Festival will be held during Oscars week with Films Directed by Women and Conversation Series to address “7,000 Indigenous Women and Girls Missing in Life, Media and Reporting: The willful neglect of a 21st Century Hemispheric Femicide”
+Every year in February, leading up to the Academy Awards the annual Native Women in FILM Festival takes place along with Conversation Series.

-Red Nation Celebration Institute a pioneer corporation, is the longest standing Native Arts & Culture nonprofit organization in the City of Los Angeles.
+Red Nation Celebration Institute is the longest standing Native and Indigenous Media, Arts & Culture nonprofit enterprise in the Entertainment Industry.